stephenwzl/enginx/docs/index.md

 * $fragment
 * $path

 but when you rewriting a path, there are some other internal variable in the scope, you can use it with `$` and number like `$0`

+### query params
+when the url is handled, its query params will be stored at seprated scope, one is the server, another is the location. just use it with `$arg_querykey`, such as `https://google.com?name=stephenw`, use it with `$arg_name`, its value is `stephenw`
+### value scope
+when you encode or decode the variables in location scope, the value will recover to the server retained ones. but when you change the value at server scope, locations scope values also changed